 For dinner tonight, consider exploring the neighboring towns of Columbia Falls, Whitefish, and Kalispell.
 All three host wonderful breweries, upscale choices, and great diners, too.
 We’ve listed some of our favorite eats and drinks in our Insider’s Guide to Glacier National Park.

 Day 5: Dream Glacier National Park Vacation – Wild, Scenic, and Wonderful

 Let’s go rafting!
 Top off your dream Glacier National Park vacation with an unusual perspective into the park from the turquoise waters of her border river, the Wild and Scenic Middle Fork of the Flathead.
 Enjoy an all day adventure, with exciting whitewater but also plenty of time for relaxing and lingering over a delicious, house prepared lunch.
 We like to eat well, and it shows.

 After your day on the river, celebrate your amazing week in Glacier National Park with a casual dinner at the family friendly Glacier Grill or over handcrafted cocktails, mocktails, apps, and entrees at Josephine’s.
 Both restaurants are located in nearby Coram.

-FYI: Our favorite dinner conversations revolve around planning our next adventure in Glacier … see you in 2021 for a deep dive into backpacking and overnight rafting?
+FYI: Our favorite dinner conversations revolve around planning our next adventure in Glacier … see you next summer for a deep dive into backpacking and overnight rafting?

 How Can We Help?

 Planning your dream Glacier National Park vacation is a big undertaking, we know.
-That’s why we’re still here after 38 years – we can’t seem to see it all.
+That’s why we’ve been around since 1983 – we can’t seem to see it all.
 But we really do love to help with planning.
 And sometimes getting to go with you, too.

 Don’t miss all the information on our website designed to help you – especially the options under the Plan Your Trip tab on our home page.
 We love what we do, and sharing it with you.
-Send us your questions and we’ll see you in 2020!
+Send us your questions and we’ll see you this summer!